fearfulScarab42/Seismic-Torch/README.md

 To set up this project, you need to install the required packages listed in the `requirements.txt` file.
 Follow these steps:

-1. Clone the repository or download the project files.
+1. Download and extract the zip files https://wufs.wustl.edu/SpaceApps/data/space_apps_2024_seismic_detection.zip.
 2. Navigate to the project directory:
    ```bash
    cd path/to/space_apps_2024_seismic_detection
    ```
+3. Clone the repository or download the project files.
-3. Install the required packages using pip:
+4. Install the required packages using pip:
    ```bash
    pip install -r requirements.txt
    ```